We want every child to be a HERO -

 Granting leaves of absence

 Only exceptional circumstances warrant a leave of absence.
-We consider each application individually taking into account the specific facts and circumstances and relevant background context behind the request.
+We consider each application individually taking into account the specific facts, circumstances and relevant background context behind the request.